MarkPearce/Reignmaker-lite/Kingdom_Events.md

 | Critical Failure | Major dissatisfaction; +2 Unrest |

 **Special:** If you expand your territory this turn (claim a new hex), automatically succeed and event ends.

+**If Unresolved:** Each turn: +1 Unrest (Failure result).
+Citizens grow increasingly frustrated with lack of expansion.

 ---